 Important Factors: CBS claimed that the photographs were used for news reporting and commenting, but the court rejected this and found that the intention of GameSpot's articles were “simply [to show] that the photographs exist” (not in favor of fair use). “[GameSpot's] use of the photographs in its articles is a clear substitute for the market use of [Ferdman's] photographs” (not in favor of fair use).

 VIDEO: Watch Attorney Steve® explain common copyright infringement defenses in this video.
 Make sure to SUBSCRIBE to our great channel to join over 41,000 others who love our legal videos.

 Contact a Fair Use Copyright Attorney

 There are many different times you may need to retain an intellectual property lawyer.
-We can help your company with copyright clearance, fair use opinions, and analysis, copyright infringement cases (for both Plaintiff and Defendants), DMCA takedown notices and counter-notifications, photo infringement, software audits and litigation, Torrent Defense (ex.
+We can help your company with copyright clearance, fair use opinions and analysis, copyright infringement cases (for both plaintiffs and defendants), DMCA takedown notices and counter-notifications, photo infringement, software audits and litigation, Torrent Defense (ex.
 Strike 3 Holdings, LLC cases in California), and other technology-related cases.

 Call us at (877) 276-5084.